lateralblast/bam/README.md

 As such it uses CLI tools like SSH/racadm rather than web based APIs such as redshift.
 I found redshift APIs to be totally unreliable and thus results were not repeatable.

-At the moment this does not work, this is simply a WIP commit, a shell for what will come.
-I'm basing this of the work I did with vamp:

 https://github.com/lateralblast/vamp

 Usage